PerOve/SPALM/README.md

 - **Provisioning**: Create new sites based on existing configurations
 - **Migration**: Apply changes from source to target sites
 - **Cleanup**: Remove items from target sites that don't exist in source
-- **CI/CD Pipeline Integration**: GitHub Actions workflows for automation
+- **CI/CD Pipeline Integration**: GitHub Actions workflows for automation with secure secret management
 - **Docker Support**: Testing environment using Docker/Podman

 ## Project Structure